JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/building-command.md

 - OSGi & iPOJO : iCasa is built on top of [OSGi](http://www.osgi.org) platform and [iPOJO](http://felix.apache.org/site/apache-felix-ipojo.html) component model.
 This tutorial is made using [iPOJO annotations](http://felix.apache.org/site/how-to-use-ipojo-annotations.html).
 - Maven (Optional) : [Maven](http://maven.apache.org/) tool can be used to build new iCasa commands.
-- JSON: The [JSON](http://www.json.org/) format is used to passed parameters
+- JSON: The [JSON](http://www.json.org/) format is used to passed parameters to iCasa commands

 <a name="Model"></a>
 ## iCasa Command Model

-iCasa provides an useful architecture, based on the whiteboard pattern, allowing the use of third party commands.
+iCasa platform provides a command architecture allowing extension by third party commands implementations.
+This architecture is based on the [OSGi whiteboard pattern](http://www.osgi.org/wiki/uploads/Links/whiteboard.pdf).
+In this tutorial we show how to add new commands to the iCasa platform.

+iCasa Commands could be used two different ways:

+* Using the gogo shell.
+Interacting with the shell it is possible to call [iCasa commands](./gogo-commands.html).
+* Using iCasa scripts.
+It is possible to use the commands from an [iCasa script file](./script.html) .

 This benefits the platform in two main ways:

-* first, commands permits to introspect the information of the current simulation.
+* commands allow to introspect the information of the current simulation (usually in the shell mode).
-* second, commands permits to modify the state of any element in the simulation.
+* commands allow to modify the state of elements in current simulation.

-Commands could be used by iCasa in two different situations:

-* Using the shell.
-Interacting with the shell it is possible to call iCasa commands.
-* Using iCasa scripts.
-It is possible to call the commands from an iCasa script file.

 <a name="Interface"></a>
-## iCasa Command Interface
+### iCasa Command Interface

-iCasa commands must be OSGi services implementing the following ICasaCommand interface.
+In order to add a new command to the iCasa platform, an OSGi service must be provided by the developer.
+This service has to implement the _fr.liglab.adele.icasaICasaCommand_ interface, the interface is show below

     /**
      * An ICommandService is a service that can be executed with a set of arguments.
 It can execute a block of code and then